 Camera2 API is essential for Android devices in order to take full advantage of the camera features or use mods like the Google Camera Port or the Nokia Camera app.
 In this post, we will talk about what Camera2 API is, and also how to check Camera2 API Support on Android devices.

 Smartphones have seen a great deal of evolution over the past few years.
 This includes evolution in terms of both hardware and software.
-When we speak of smartphone hardware, the first thing that comes to our mind is camera section of the smartphone.
-Today it has become an unwritten rule in all smartphones to sport a powerful camera experience.
+When we speak of smartphone hardware, the first thing that comes to our mind is the camera section of the smartphone.
+It has become an unwritten rule for all smartphones to offer a powerful camera experience.
 To add further, the Android framework itself has evolved to be more powerful with a lot of scope for customization.
-The customization also applies to the smartphone camera.
+This customization also applies to the smartphone camera.

 Today one can mod the camera of any device.
 While reading about that you must have come across a particular term – “Camera2 API”.
 And this tutorial will help you check Camera2 API support on Android phones.
 Before we even get there, let us take a quick look at what the term actually means and how it affects an Android device.